ptmcg/littletable/how_to_use_littletable.md

       # headers="keys" to auto-define headers
       print(tabulate(map(vars, table), headers="keys"))

+- Output as Markdown

+      print(table.as_markdown())

 DataObjects
 -----------
+_(DataObjects are a legacy type from Python 2.6 - Python 3 and later will use SimpleNamespace objects by default.
+The DataObject class will be deprecated in a future release.)_
 If your program does not have a type for inserting into your table, or if your records are Python `dict`s, you can use the `littletable` type `DataObject`: